inmcm/xoodoo/README.md

 ```

 ## Quickstart
-If you need to use the LWC defined hashing or AEAD operating modes
+If you just need to use the LWC defined Xoodyak hashing or AEAD operating modes, examples are given below.
+For other uses of this package, please consult the documentation.

 ### Hashing
 ```go